MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 ## Adding a Navbar

 Let's add a navigation bar that will load at the top of every page in our app.
-Because we want it on _every_ page, it needs to go in `views/layout.hbs`:
+Because we want it on _every_ page, it needs to go in our layout.

+>[action]
+>
+Open `views/layout.hbs`, and replace its contents with the following:
+>
 ```HTML
 <!DOCTYPE html>
 <html>